 Not all trainees are eligible for the rebate.
 As a general rule, you can claim the rebate on wages paid to trainees classified by NSW DOI as ‘new entrant trainees’ but not ‘existing worker trainees’.

 You need to understand the approval requirements, set by NSW DOI, before claiming the rebate.
 We only accept claims for trainees recognised by NSW DOI as new entrant trainees.

 You should seek clarification from NSW DOI if you’re unsure about the status of your trainees.

-Generally, you cannot claim a rebate for trainees who have been continuously employed by you for more than three months full-time or 12 months casual/part-time immediately before starting employment as a trainee.
+Generally, you can't claim a rebate for trainees who have been continuously employed by you for more than three months full-time, or 12 months casual/part-time, immediately before starting employment as a trainee.

 Once an employee completes a traineeship, they may be eligible to claim the rebate if they enter into another traineeship.

 Our monthly calculator and annual reconciliation calculators will automatically calculate the rebate and offset it against your payroll tax liability.
 It’s important to include your apprentice/trainee wages in the relevant fields of the monthly calculator and annual reconciliation to receive the rebate.